CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Introduction

-CNN has dominated the CV field over the past several years and is capable for capture spatial hierarchies of the input features with successive convolution operations \citep{yamashita2018convolutional}.
-A typical CNN consists of several types of layers, including convolution layers, dropout layers, normalization layers, etc. Compared with CNN, the transformer is a new player in the CV field and is initially proposed in the natural language processing field.
+CNN has dominated the CV field over the past several years and is capable of capturing spatial hierarchies of the input features with successive convolution operations \citep{yamashita2018convolutional}.
+A typical CNN consists of several types of layers, including convolution layer, dropout layer, normalization layer, etc. Compared with CNN, the transformer is an emerging role in the CV field initially proposed in the natural language processing field.
 The core component of the transformer is the self-attention mechanism or attention in short.
 The attention mechanism in a transformer network creates interdependencies among different positions within a single sequence, enabling the model to compute a context-aware representation of each position in the sequence \citep{vaswani2017attention}.
-The distinct difference between the CNN- and the transformer-based methods is that CNN mainly captures local features while the transformer captures global features.
-As the visual input can contain both local and global features, purely implementing CNN or transformer can miss useful information thus hampering the overall performance.
-To take advantage of both CNN and transformer, the combination between CNN and transformer has developed rapidly in recent years for higher performance.
+The primary distinction between the CNN- and the transformer-based methods is that CNN tends to emphasize local features, whereas the transformer is more oriented toward global features.
+As the visual input may contain lesions of varying scales, it is crucial to enhance the ability of the model to capture features at both local and global scales.
+To take advantage of both CNN and transformer, the combination of CNN and transformer has developed rapidly.
+This kind of integration aids in capturing both local and global features and reducing the neglect of potentially diseased areas.
+Specifically, varying medical datasets may contain lesions of varying sizes.
+By capturing and understanding features across a broader range of scales, the hybrid model improves its ability to recognize and interpret features in unseen images, which may present lesions at varying scales.
+This extensive scale coverage enables the model to adapt to unseen images better, thereby significantly contributing to the overall performance and generalization capability.